amzn/selling-partner-api-samples/use-cases/data-kiosk/README.md

 ## Overview
-The Sample Solution App provides all required resources to deploy a fully functional SP-API application to the AWS cloud.
+The Sample Solution App provides all required resources to deploy to the AWS cloud a fully functional SP-API application that implements the [Data Kiosk use case](https://developer-docs.amazon.com/sp-api/v0/docs/data-kiosk-api-v2023-11-15-use-case-guide) end-to-end.
 Use this application to test the proposed solution, do changes and/or integrate it to your own product.

 ## Data Kiosk API